Wu Geng

-After King Wu's death and the ascension of his young son King Cheng, Wugeng joined the failed rebellion of the Three Guards against the regent Duke of Zhou.
-He in turn was joined by the "Eastern Barbarian" states.
-The rebellion was defeated in three years by Duke of Zhou, who personally led the Zhou army.
+After King Wu's death and the ascension of his young son King Cheng, Wu Geng joined the failed Rebellion of the Three Guards against the regent Duke of Zhou, who had taken power from the young ruler.
+Wu Geng believed that the Duke of Zhou was attempting to usurp the new king, and that if anyone were to serve as regent for this period, it should be him.
+Wu Geng was in turn joined by the Dongyi states and the Three Guards who were meant to oversee him.
+The rebellion was defeated in three years by the Duke of Zhou, who personally led the Zhou army.

 In popular culture

 Wu Geng's life after the fall of Shang was fictionalized in manhuas titled Feng Shen Ji (封神記) and Feng Shen Ji II.
 The former manhua focuses on Wu Geng's battle against the gods who supported Zhou, using the body of a slave he humiliated and blinded, when his mother extracted his soul out to fake his death.
 The latter covers further fighting against gods.
 An animated adaptation entitled Wu Geng Ji (武庚纪) started airing in 2016.